jonathanneels/QrA/README.md

 PS:
-If you like what I do you can visit https://jonathanneels.itch.io/pog8 and give me a tip.
+If you like what I do you can visit https://jonathanneels.itch.io/pog8 make some noise and maybe give me a tip.